Budibase/website/content/blog/automation/what-is-workflow-analysis.md

 These are the kinds of situations where action can be taken to improve workflows.

+We've also created an in-depth guide to [IT process automation](/blog/automation/it-process-automation/).

 ## How to optimize workflows

 Thankfully, there are a wide range of strategies that you can use to act on the findings of your workflow analysis.
 These include operational changes, human resources actions, and a range of digital tools.